INCATools/ontology-access-kit/README.md

 CEPH:0000256 ! tentacle
 ...
 ```

-Alternatively, adding "BIOPORTAL_API_KEY" to your environment variables will also work.
+Alternatively, you can add "BIOPORTAL_API_KEY" to your environment variables.

 Searching over more limited set of ontologies in Ubergraph: